 Eye Box & Fast Focus Eyepieces

-If you’ve looked your scope and seen a thick black ring around the edges of the sight picture, you know exactly what it means to have a tight eye box.
+If you’ve looked at your scope and seen a thick black ring around the edges of the sight picture, you know exactly what it means to have a tight eye box.
 An eye box refers to the amount of lateral movement the scope will allow your pupil to have, when viewing through the scope before you start to experience parallax errors and losing focus through the prism.

-Because M1A’s are notorious for having bad cheek welds while shooting, and with tall scope set up it’s very easy to cant the rifle, having a fast focus eyepiece in generous eye box means you don’t have to worry constantly about holding the rifle perfectly still and straight.
+Because M1A’s are notorious for having bad cheek welds while shooting, and with tall scope set up it’s very easy to cant the rifle, having a fast focus eyepiece and generous eye box means you don’t have to worry constantly about holding the rifle perfectly still and straight.
 You just want to be able to hold the rifle straight enough to reliably use the scope, and no more.

 Getting a Good Mount

 Mounting an optic on M1A is tricky.
 Mainly because they were designed before optics were a mainstay of the individual soldier and military doctrine didn’t require optic sights on every rifle.
 Nowadays, especially in the civilian world, optics are the norm and not the exception to the rule.

 While there are plenty of different mounts available for every variation of the M1A, you’ll typically see one of two options.
 People are using the factory installed scope mounting base along with user supplied rings for a scope set up, or they are buying an aftermarket mount to put an optic over the bridge of the rifle.